basho/riak_kv/docs/soft-limit-vnode.md

 mainly by the module `riak_core_vnode_proxy`.

-The vnode is the main actor in a riak cluster, it wraps the individual key/value store instances, and serialises access, so that a causal frontier can be generated.
+The vnode is the main actor in a riak cluster, it wraps the individual key/value store instances, and serializes access, so that a causal frontier can be generated.
 The vnode is an Erlang process, and has an Erlang mailbox queue of messages.